alessandro-canevaro/deep_rl_2022-main/README.md

  - for training, set up the paramenters in the experiments_config.py file, then run the train_my_vpn.py
  - for testing, adapt the paramenters in the experiments_config.py to match the saved checkpoint, then run test_my_vpn.py
  - if you want to create a new environment modify the maze_register.py file

+# P.S.:
+ - Currently the experiments_config.py is set up to run the model with the TESTDEMO checkpoint (trained on a 5x5 maze with walls)